MattBrs/cmaker/README.md

 go application to handle cmake builds, flags and add libraries for c++.

 ## What is working, what is missing
-Right now only works the initing of a c++ project: basic cmakefiles are created with user-inserted parameters.
+Right now only works the initing  and clean of a c++ project: basic cmakefiles are created with user-inserted parameters.
 Cmake-ing the result compiles without problems.

 Everything else is missing.